-Instead of a kill switch, Windscribe has an Always-On Firewall feature, which adds an extra layer of protection to your VPN connection to prevent leaks of your personal IP.
+Instead of a kill switch, Windscribe has an “Always-On” Firewall feature that adds an extra layer of protection to your VPN connection.
+This prevents leaks of your personal IP.
 It’s also fairly easy to navigate, and it’s one of the few VPNs that allow you to bypass Netflix’s VPN block.
 So, you can stream movies that are only permitted in regions outside your own.

 The downsides can affect some people quite a bit, though.
 It’s noticeably slower in several regions, it doesn’t have a reliable support setup, and you might not see updates for quite some time to improve these issues.

 If you’re on the fence, it has a free subscription option, and its paid options are cheap compared to most other options.

 GooseVPN is the perfect VPN for beginners, but it has some issues that more advanced users will want to avoid.
 Luckily, you can try it for free for 30 days.

 For starters, it uses OpenVPN for its VPN protocol, but it has had stability issues that serious users won’t want to contend with.
 It is more than acceptable if you simply want a basic VPN to protect your activity, though.